zacliu2023/OpenSeek/pretraining/tools/quality_classifier/fasttext/README.md

 A text quality classification tool based on FastText for evaluating and filtering text data.
 This tool supports training models to classify text as high-quality (positive) or low-quality (negative), and provides utilities for text preprocessing, model training, and prediction.

+> Notes: We add some stopwords based on the top frequency of the predicted high-quality data that might influence the model performance during our iteration.
+If you want to use the original stopwords, please **remove** the **add_stopwords.json** file and **emoji_stopwords.txt** file in fasttext_process.py during your process.

 ## Features

 - Text preprocessing with stopword removal and word segmentation